Afey/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_setup_discussions.rst

 Specify Whether Course-Wide Discussion Topics are Divided by Cohort
 ********************************************************************

 When you create course-wide discussion topics, they are by default unified, and all learners in the course can see and respond to posts from all other learners.You can change course-wide discussion topics to be divided by cohort, so that only members of the same cohort can see and respond to each other's posts.

-To change the cohort settings for course-specific discussion topics, follow these steps.
+To change the cohort settings for course-wide discussion topics, follow these steps.

 #.
 In the LMS, select **Instructor**, then select **Cohorts**.